 The Montessori Principles

 Montessori is not just about Montessori materials ... it's a way of life.
 It's about who you are, how you think, and what you feel.
-It's about allowing yourself to think freely, to love learning, to solve problems, to care for and respect others, to value the Earth.
+It's about allowing yourself to think freely, to love learning, to solve problems, to care for and respect others, and to value the Earth.